hasantabanli91/FaceLandmarksDetection/README.md

-Python version should be 3.10.0
+Python version must be 3.10 for mediapie and opencv to work properly.

-Numpy version should be 1.14.0